Sai Capital Ltd.-இன் இயக்குநர் அறிக்கை

 PERFORMANCE REVIEW & OUTLOOK

 The Company turned in a loss of Rs.
 8.10 lacs as against a loss of Rs.
+3.08 lacs in the previous year.
+The Management is making efforts to improve the profitability of the Company and hopes to report a better performance in the years to come.

 DIVIDEND

-Due to inadequacy of profits, your Directors do not recommend payment
+Due to inadequacy of profits, your Directors do not recommend payment of dividend for the year under report.

 CORPORATE GOVERNANCE REPORT